 1875 “Azure” Bonnet

 After I made a c.
 1875 ensemble to match the school colors of my new UK college, Digby Stuart, I knew I needed a hat to go along with it.
 I therefore consulted the "Victorian Dressmaker Companion Book" book and found a lovely bonnet that was exactly the look I was going for!
-I wanted a bit more simpler look, read without the ostrich feathers, to better reflect what students might have worn in the year of my college’s founding.
+I wanted a bit more simpler look, aka without the ostrich feathers, to better reflect what students might have worn in the year of my college’s founding.
+If you want to see the making of progress of the bodice and skirt themselves, watch this video.

 The first step was to cut out the tip, crown, and brim pieces from buckram.
 The tip piece and brim piece are cut with extra buckram which will be cut and folded over the crown piece, to act stability to the bonnet.